guettli/git-tips/README.md

 I like [Meld](https://meldmerge.org/), which is a visual diff and merge tool.

-Imagine I changed several parts in a file.
-Now a realize that some parts are good, and should stay, and some parts should get removed again.
+Imagine I changed several parts of a file.
+Now I realize that some parts are good and should stay, while others should be removed again.

-I am on a feature-branch which was created from "main".
+I am on a feature branch that was created from "main".

 ```console
 # Create a copy of the file